ResponsiblyUnranked/PythonSoftwareDesign/README.md

 This is a collection of various best-practices, design patterns, anti-patterns, and other useful code examples in Python.
 Its main goal is to make design patterns in Python approachable and easy to understand.
-It's here to turn Python "scripters" into Python "developers".
+It's here to turn Python 'scripters' into Python 'developers'.

 If you find yourself wanting to not just write code that works, but code that: